• Skip to primary navigation

 How can I raise money for CARE Australia?

 There are many ways that you can get involved with CARE and raise money for our life-saving work.
-To explore how you can volunteer or fundraise for CARE, please visit our Get Involved page.
+To find out more go to our Ways to give page.

 You can also donate to CARE’s efforts to eliminate poverty.